How to use reminders in Slack

 - /remind me to file expenses on the 1st of every month

-- /remind #leeds-office to clean out the fridge every Friday at 15:00
+- /remind #nyc-office to clean out the fridge every Friday at 3pm

-/remind me to ask Melissa about the product brief in two hours, but they can also be directed at a colleague’s username, a user group or a channel.
-You can set recurring reminders by including phrases such as every day, every Monday, every weekday or even every two weeks.
-Once a reminder has been set, you’ll get a Slackbot message saying so.
+/remind me to ask Melissa about the product brief in two hours, but they can also be directed at a coworker’s username, or a channel.
+You can set recurring reminders by including phrases like every day, every Monday, every weekday, or even every two weeks.
+Once a reminder is set, you’ll get a Slackbot message saying so.
 And if you ever need to manage or check your reminders, simply type

 /remind list to see the full list.

-The /remind command also works well for far-off future events.
-Set a personal reminder to buy a small gift two days before each team member’s birthday or work anniversary.
-You can also set reminders to do things such as invoice a client one month from today or replace the office water filter in three months.
+The /remind command also works great for far-off, future events.
+Set a personal reminder to buy a small gift two days before each member of your team’s birthday or work anniversary.
+You can also set reminders to do things like invoice a client one month from today or replace the office water filter in three months.

 Gently nudge your team with channel reminders

-Create a daily huddle meeting in Slack with one line of code
+Create a daily standup meeting in Slack with one line of code

-The combination of /remind sent to a team’s channel that calls out a team’s user group is an easy way to create a daily huddle meeting in a single-line function.
-User groups are special usernames that serve as a shortcut to notify all members at once and are available on all paid Slack subscriptions.
+The combination of /remind sent to a team’s channel that calls out a team’s user group is an easy way to create a daily standup meeting in a single line function.
+User groups are special usernames that serve as a shortcut to notify all members at once and are available on all paid Slack plans.
 For example, our content team at Slack uses the #team-editorial channel to run their daily meetings.
-Their user group goes by @editorial-team, and the /remind command for their daily huddle is:
+Their user group goes by @editorial-team, and the /remind command for their daily standup is:

-Every weekday morning, the whole team gets a notification to answer the huddle question in their channel:
+Every weekday morning, the whole team gets a notification to answer the standup question in their channel:

-The /remind function is a simple way to keep track of all the small things.
-When you pop reminders into Slack, you’ll be notified at the precise moment that you need to do something.
+The /remind function is a simple way to keep tabs on all the small things.
+When you pop reminders into Slack, you’ll be notified at the precise moment you need to do something.
 Try setting a few reminders today, and remember to thank your past self for being so nice and thoughtful to your future self when you get them.